-Officers must observe the requirements of the data protection legislation and follow the Authority's computer security policy.
-Officers may disclose personal data about an individual, from which he or she can be identified and which is held on computer equipment or manual records, only to those who are registered as receivers of such information.
+Officers must observe the requirements of the data protection legislation and follow the Authority's Information Governance and Data Protection policies.
+Officers may disclose personal data about an individual, from which he or she can be identified and which is held on computer equipment or manual records, only to those who are registered as receivers of such information (in accordance with the policies).